Death and state funeral of Heydar Aliyev

-Heydar Aliyev, the former President of Azerbaijan, died on 12 December 2003 in the Cleveland Clinic (United States) at 10 am local time from heart failure at the age of 80.
+Heydar Aliyev, the third President of Azerbaijan, died on 12 December 2003 in the Cleveland Clinic (United States) at 10 am local time from heart failure at the age of 80.
 On 14 December, his coffin was taken to Baku.

 Funeral commission

 On 13 December, Azerbaijani President Ilham Aliyev signed a decree on the establishment of the State Commission for the funeral of his father, Heydar.
 The following list contains members of the commission: